alexklibisz/firebak/readme.md

 - unit testing
 - sharding within `$variable` rules
 - `tojson` command for converting the backup csv files back to JSON
+- examples for pushing backup data to S3
+- examples for sending slack notification following a backup